-- 5.1 Keeping Children Safe in Education (KCSIE) remained in force throughout the response to coronavirus (COVID-19).
-Guidance on keeping children safe in education continues to support the response to a pandemic if needed. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Claire Arnold.
-We have a deputy designated safeguarding lead (s), Andy Milne & Sue Haworth to ensure there is always appropriate cover for this role.
+- 5.1 Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Andy Milne.
+We have deputy designated safeguarding leads, Gemma Crosthwaite, Sue Haworth and Alicia Gould, to ensure there is always appropriate cover for this role.
 The responsibilities of all Designated Safeguarding Lead are described in detail Appendix A.

 The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead (and the deputy) will be explicit in their job description.
 This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
 The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
-(KCSIE, 2022 para 103).